-The Company has advised the Selling Securityholders that the anti-manipulation rules of Regulation M under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), may apply to sales of shares of common stock or warrants in the market and to the activities of the Selling Securityholders and their affiliates.
+The Company has advised the Selling Securityholders that the anti-manipulation rules of Regulation M under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), may apply to sales of shares in the market and to the activities of the Selling Securityholders and their affiliates.
 In addition, the Company will make copies of the Prospectus (as it may be supplemented or amended from time to time) available to the Selling Securityholders for the purpose of satisfying the prospectus delivery requirements of the Securities Act.
-The Selling Securityholders may indemnify any broker-dealer that participates in transactions involving the sale of the shares of common stock or warrants against certain liabilities, including liabilities arising under the Securities Act.
+The Selling Securityholders may indemnify any broker-dealer that participates in transactions involving the sale of the shares against certain liabilities, including liabilities arising under the Securities Act.

-The Company has agreed to indemnify the Selling Securityholders against liabilities, including liabilities under the Securities Act, the Exchange Act and state securities laws, relating to the registration of the shares of common stock or warrants offered by the Prospectus.
+The Company has agreed to indemnify the Selling Securityholders against liabilities, including liabilities under the Securities Act, the Exchange Act and state securities laws, relating to the registration of the shares offered by the Prospectus.

-The Company has agreed with the Selling Securityholders to keep the Registration Statement that includes this Prospectus effective until the earlier of (i) such time as all of the shares of common stock and warrants covered by the Prospectus have been disposed of pursuant to and in accordance with the registration statement that contains the Prospectus and (ii) the date on which the Selling Securityholders may sell all of the shares of common stock or warrants without restriction pursuant to Rule 144.
+The Company has agreed with the Selling Securityholders to keep the registration statement that includes the Prospectus effective until the earlier of (i) such time as all of the shares covered by the Prospectus have been disposed of pursuant to and in accordance with the registration statement that contains the Prospectus and (ii) the date on which the Selling Securityholders may sell all of the shares without restriction pursuant to Rule 144.

-The Selling Securityholders and any broker dealers that act in connection with the sale of the shares of common stock or warrants might be deemed to be "underwriters" as the term is defined in Section 2(11) of the Securities Act.
-Consequently, any commissions received by these broker dealers and any profit on the resale of the shares of common stock and warrants sold by them while acting as principals might be deemed to be underwriting discounts or commissions under the Securities Act.
+The Selling Securityholders and any broker dealers that act in connection with the sale of the shares might be deemed to be "underwriters" as the term is defined in Section 2(11) of the Securities Act.
+Consequently, any commissions received by these broker dealers and any profit on the resale of the shares sold by them while acting as principals might be deemed to be underwriting discounts or commissions under the Securities Act.
 Because the Selling Securityholders may be deemed to be "underwriters" as defined in Section 2(11) of the Securities Act, the Selling Securityholders may be subject to the prospectus delivery requirements of the Securities Act.

-The Selling Securityholders also may resell all or a portion of the shares of common stock or warrants in open market transactions in reliance upon Rule 144 under the Securities Act, provided that they meet the criteria and conform to the requirements of that rule.
+The Selling Securityholders also may resell all or a portion of the shares in open market transactions in reliance upon Rule 144 under the Securities Act, provided that they meet the criteria and conform to the requirements of that rule.